Soul food dates back to 1492. In the days of slavery, slave masters would give the enslaved cuts of meat for which the masters had no use or desire.

-Named SOUL FOOD because it touches and delights the soul, Soul food dishes include fried chicken, pork/beef ribs, collard greens, potato salad, cornbread, macaroni and cheese, smoked ham hocks and a host of familiar and delightful edibles.
+Named soul food because it touches and delights the soul, Soul food dishes include fried chicken, pork/beef ribs, collard greens, potato salad, cornbread, macaroni, and cheese, smoked ham hocks, and a host of familiar and delightful edibles.

 Soul food has humble beginnings in the Southern United States, hailing from the states of Mississippi, Alabama, Maryland, Virginia, West Virginia, North/South Carolina, Louisiana, Kentucky, Tennessee, and even below The Dixie Line - going through Georgia and into Florida.

-Freed slaves from the Carolinas, the Virginian states, and Georgia re-located to New York City and other places - Up North - for the same purposes of bettering themselves financially/socially.
+Freed slaves from the Carolinas, the Virginian states, and Georgia relocated to New York City and other places - Up North - for the same purposes of bettering themselves financially/socially.

 They resorted to cooking/cleaning for 'white folks' houses.
 The cooks were well-received, often called, 'the help.'

 The 'help' was always finding a way from 'no-way.'
 And so ....naturally, they did the best with what they had.

 Amy Ruth's Restaurant

 116th Street/Lenox Avenue (Malcolm X Blvd.)

 Amy Ruth's Restaurant responds.
 We will have some samples from legendary Amy Ruth's.
 Don't forget to grab a menu, which lists hours of operation and location.

 127th Street & Lenox Avenue

-Sylvia Woods died on July 19, 2012 and the family remains the manager of this fabulous home of SOUL FOOD.
+Sylvia Woods died on July 19, 2012, and the family remains the manager of this fabulous home of SOUL FOOD.